Kava-Labs/kava/docs/education/hello_kava.md

 Code inside the ```proto/greet/v1beta1/query.proto``` :
 ```
 syntax = "proto3";

 package  kava.greet.v1beta1;
 option  go_package = "github.com/kava-labs/kava/x/greet/types";

 import  "gogoproto/gogo.proto";
 import  "google/api/annotations.proto";
 import  "cosmos/base/query/v1beta1/pagination.proto";
 import  "cosmos_proto/cosmos.proto";
 import  "kava/greet/v1beta1/greet.proto";

-// this is where we link up our query services

 service  Query {
-	// Greet will take and input of type QueryGetGreetRequest and return QueryGetGreetResponse

 	rpc  Greet(QueryGetGreetRequest) returns (QueryGetGreetResponse) {
-	// this is the endpoint for our Greet service
 	option  (google.api.http).get = "/kava/greet/v1beta1/greetings/{id}";
 	}

-	// GreetAll will show all of the greet messages we have added and will take a QueryAllGreetRequest and return a QueryAllGreetResponse
 	rpc  GreetAll(QueryAllGreetRequest) returns (QueryAllGreetResponse) {
-	// this is the endpoint to see all of the greetings in our chain
 	option  (google.api.http).get = "/kava/swap/v1beta1/greetings";
 	}
 }

-// the Greet Request will need an Id of the greet message
 message  QueryGetGreetRequest {
 string id = 1;
 }

-// the Greet Response will return the Greet Type which we defined in the greet.proto
 message  QueryGetGreetResponse {
 Greet greeting = 1;
 }

-// the query all request will not require any fields except for the pagination incase we have a lot
 message  QueryAllGreetRequest {
 cosmos.base.query.v1beta1.PageRequest pagination = 1;
 }

-// will return a list of Greet types
 message  QueryAllGreetResponse {
 repeated  Greet greetings = 1;
 cosmos.base.query.v1beta1.PageResponse pagination = 2;